 The titles of the guided lessons that I generated and presented were Polar Power, Aliens in the Arctic, Birthday Bash, Exhausted Electronics and Solar Seeds.

-The campers heard the guided lesson ideas and then ran with it, creating their own unique stories.
+The campers heard the ideas for the Science Fiction writing lessons and then ran with it, creating their own unique stories.
 One rising first grader took the Solar Seeds idea and created his own story titled, “SUN DAY.”

 It is so important to remind students that ANYTHING can happen in their stories.
 These lessons are simply meant to guide them so that they have a clear beginning, middle and end.